How to reach Sangla Valley from Delhi

 1. By Car

-If anyone asks me how to reach Sangla valley from Delhi, I would promptly answer driving is one of the best ways to reach Sangla valley from Delhi.
+If anyone asks me how to reach Sangla Valley from Delhi, I would promptly answer driving is one of the best ways to reach Sangla Valley from Delhi.
 It is an almost 16-hour journey via road from Delhi despite Google suggesting only 14 hours.
 The route includes Delhi – Chandigarh – Shimla – Kufri – Narkanda – Rampur – Karcham – Sangla.
 Another alternative route may include Manali in place of Shimla, but that again has its level of difficulties as that incorporates Rohtang Pass.
-Rohtang Pass is also closed in winters, so if you plan to visit from Delhi to Sangla Valley, Manali is not an ideal choice of route.
+Rohtang Pass is also closed in winter, so if you plan to visit from Delhi to Sangla Valley, Manali is not an ideal choice of route.

 Planning for a road trip?
 Read my Road Trip Essentials List!